solus-project/USpin/README.md

 Copyright © 2016 Solus Project

-`solspin` is available under the terms of the Apache-2.0 license
+`USpin` is available under the terms of the Apache-2.0 license